robrwo/Text-Minify-XS/README.md

 This is a quick-and-dirty text minifier that removes whitespace in a single pass.

+It does the following:

-Currently, it only removes leading whitespace (indentation) and multiple newlines.
+- removes leading whitespace (indentation),
+- removes trailing whitespace,
+- removes multiple newlines,
+- and changes all line endings to a newline, "\\n",

 It does not know recognise any form of markup, comments or text quoting.